Veeam Kasten Best Practices

 This document includes information on the following topics:

-• An overview of Kasten K10 by Veeam
+• An overview of Veeam Kasten

 Document Version History